Home / Prince Discography / Prince Albums / HITNRUN Phase One

 1. This Could B Us (4:11)

-HITNRUN Phase One – review
+HITNRUN Phase One review

-Ever since his split from the Warner Bros empire Prince fans have come highly accustomed, and dare admit, weather-worn to the shenanigans one has to endure when it comes to owning Prince’s new music thanks to his ceaseless crusade to shirk conventional music channels.
-The arrival of HITNRUN Phase One tasked fans to register trial account with the artist-friendly streaming service TIDAL; a decision that left a foul taste in the mouths of many, since to play it beyond that month required an indefinite paid subscription.
-The outcome was counterproductive in that rather than promote fair royalties for artists (the founding principal of TIDAL) it drove fans to source it illicitly.
-So what about the music: the opener is the upbeat Million $ Show and sets the scene for what is immediately evident a very different style of Prince album.
-Yet different it’s supposed to be.
-What becomes abundantly clear is Prince’s hands off approach to HITNRUN Phase One, judging by the almost total departure from Prince’s usual form, helmed by co-producer Joshua Welton.
-HITNRUN Phase One still features Prince’s distinctive flare but the listener has to root it out to hear it.
+What becomes abundantly clear is Prince’s hands-off approach with HITNRUN Phase One, judging by the almost total departure from Prince’s usual form, helmed by co-producer Joshua Welton.
+HITNRUN Phase One still features Prince’s distinctive flare but the listener will have to root it out to hear it.
 His signature funk (thank heavens) is present in the bounciest track, the 90s throwback Shut This Down and the highly enjoyable Like A Mack.
-Overall HITNRUN Phase One is gloriously experimental and draped in plenty of bite, thanks to Welton.
-The sound is a significant stride beyond Prince’s and Welton’s last collaboration Art Official Age, which might divide fans in equal measure – Mr. Nelson and This Could B Us essentially remixed from Art Official Age are though no less impactful.
+Overall HITNRUN Phase One is gloriously daring, thanks to Welton.
+The sound is a significant stride beyond Prince’s and Welton’s previous collaboration Art Official Age, which might divide fans in equal measure – Mr. Nelson and This Could B Us remixes from Art Official Age are though no less impactful.
 Owing to Joshua Welton HITNRUN Phase One comes fresh as a daisy and that sense is most evident with Ain’t About To Stop in which Rita Ora guests.
 The task for HITNRUN Phase One is to appeal to a younger audience, a path Art Official Age begun and HITNRUN Phase One fearlessly continues.
-Whether this audience subscribes to premium streaming services is another matter in the face of so many free alternatives.
-HITNRUN Phase One won’t necessarily reboot Prince’s career but it gives a clean slate yet will require a few listens to fully absorb as one is left uncertain exactly who’s album this is.
-The production is to the usual Paisley Park standard, even possibly Prince’s slickest to date.
-The closing track, June, finds Prince back in ’86 form and comes as no surprise this is also the record’s highlight.
-Others are the urgent Hardrocklover and the rediscovered slow gem 1000 X’s & O’s a reworking from his vaulted 1991 original.
-HITNRUN Phase One followed on CD on 14 September, Prince fans are known for their jitters.
-Yet it begs the question how many obstacles should one negotiate simply to listen Prince’s new music, high-fidelity or not?
+Whether this audience subscribe to premium streaming services remains to be seen, faced with so many free alternatives.
+HITNRUN Phase One won’t necessarily reboot Prince’s career but it restores a sense of adventure again not felt since The Gold Experience, and a daring one at that.
+Because of that, traditionalists may not like it and will take a few listens to absorb – but hasn’t Prince done that throughout his career and since when was he predictable?

 Related release